 This post is about some of the main benefits of separated bike lanes for cyclists.
-Benefit #4 will surprise you!
+Benefit #4 may surprise you!
+Benefits include safety, and the perception of safety.
+And other stuff too, such as simply having fun!

 May is National Bike Month in the USA – and LaneSpotter is here to help cyclists to find the safest bike routes in cities across the country.
 This new Android app was released on May 1.
 Get a link to download this promising new app here!